curationexperts/mahonia/README.md

    session
 1. Setup your database.
    We use PostgreSQL.
 To support the test and development environments, you'll need have Postgres installed and running.
-In your `psql` console do `create role mahonia with createdb login password 'password1';`.
-Then do `bundle exec rake db:create` to setup the create the database and schema.
+   Ensure that your current user can create databases in postgres.
+In the `psql` console do `create role [username] with createdb login`.
+Then do `bundle exec rake db:create` to create the databases.

 You can now run the test suite with `bundle exec rake ci`, or start a development server with `bundle exec rake hydra:server`.